-The interesting clip in this post is the only known video of the late Capt.
+The interesting clip in this post tells the story of Capt.
 Alexander Zuyev.

 Zuyev, a MiG-29 pilot with the Baku PVO regiment at Gudauta, a Soviet Air Base in northeast coast of the Black Sea, flew to Turkey where he requested political asylum in the United States after a shoot-out at Gudauta.

 “Take me to hospital,” Zuyev then 28, was quoted as saying upon landing at the airfield at the Black Sea port of Trabzon in northeastern Turkey after a 110-mile flight from Tskhakaya air base near Batumi, in Soviet Georgia.

 As then reported by Los Angeles Times, he was treated for a gunshot wound in the right arm at Trabzon University Hospital.

 In reporting the defection, Tass then described the defector as “a military pilot who had been discharged from flying duties for health reasons.”
 It said he attacked a “sentry who was guarding the parking area of combat aircraft and wounded him with firearms.”

 The pilot then “hijacked a fighter plane from Tskhakaya airfield to Trabzon air field in Turkey . . . .”